josevalim/erl_phoenix/README.md

   * While Phoenix uses macros, the huge majority of them are contained to modules and adhere to well-defined APIs, which any BEAM language can hook into, as shown in plugs, controllers, views, and live views

   * Macros are nothing more than data manipulation at compile-time, which can be leveraged by other BEAM languages and tools.
 This is what we have done in `src/erlix_router.erl` and `src/elixir_view.erl`.
-At the end of the day, you can convert data structures into Elixir AST and then into `.beam` by using Elixir APIs, either at runtime or compile-time
+At the end of the day, you can convert data structures into Elixir AST and then into `.beam` by using Elixir APIs, either at runtime or compile-time.
+It is yet unclear how useful this can be in practice though

   * A counter-example is `Ecto.Query`, which is hard to invoke granularly from other BEAM languages, given `Ecto.Query` was designed to write safe, performant, and composable SQL queries at compile-time.
 Moving `Ecto.Query` to runtime would negate many of its performance and security aspects